 LMU continues to monitor the global, national, and regional coronavirus pandemic to safeguard the well-being of our community.
-In alignment with guidance from public health authorities, all university-sponsored international travel is suspended through December 2020 and the university will not host international exchange visitors for the 2020-21 academic year.
-This suspension includes Study Abroad, programs with international components, research trips, conferences, immersion trips, volunteer or work programs, service learning, fellowships, or professional development activities.
+In alignment with guidance from public health authorities, all university-sponsored international travel is suspended through May 2021 and the university will not host international exchange visitors for the 2020-21 academic year.
+This suspension includes study abroad, programs with international components, research trips, conferences, immersion trips, volunteer or work programs, service learning, fellowships, or professional development activities.
 LMU will continue to evaluate restrictions and recommendations from the U.S. Department of State, the Centers for Disease Control, and the World Health Organization, and update our policies accordingly.

 LMU campus is currently open 7am – 7pm, Monday through Saturday, to previously approved essential staff, resident students and staff, and members of the Jesuit community only.
 Anyone approved to access campus must wear a face covering at all times and prior to entering campus entrances.
 Campus residents who experience signs of illness should call their healthcare provider and then inform Public Safety at 310.338.2893.
 They must also follow all instructions to self-isolate.
 The university continues to receive guidance from public health authorities that inform our implementation of workspace safety protocols and the phased reopening of our campuses.
 The university will continue to share more information as appropriate.